eshazen/blinky-avr-smt/Software/Firmware_v4/README.md

 simplified Intel Hex format and transmits it as a binary code.
 Two squares on the monitor represent "clock" (strobe) and "data".

+## Bugs

+Messages longer than 15 characters currently aren't handled correctl and corrupt the EEPROM.

+## Details

 Each clock pulse causes two data bits to be sampled, the first on the rising edge and the second on the falling edge.
 The most-significant bit of data is sent first, with 4 clock pulses per byte.